LuthienResearch/luthien_control/dev/streaming_response_plan.md

 ## Overview
 This document outlines the plan to make the Luthien Control framework compatible with streaming responses.
 Currently, the framework processes requests through a policy chain and returns complete responses.
 We need to extend it to handle streaming responses where multiple response chunks are sent for a single request.

+**Status: IMPLEMENTATION COMPLETE** ✅

+The core streaming response functionality has been successfully implemented and is ready for production use.
+All phases of the implementation plan have been completed except for optional E2E testing with real endpoints.

 ## Current Architecture

 ### Request Flow